Asymptotes of macroscopic observables in Gibbs measures of general interacting particle systems: Main results

 see equation \eqref{eq:kernelp} for the definition of $p(z,s)$.

 \item[5.]
 There exists $C>0$ such that either \begin{itemize} \item[5 a)] for some $s \in (0,d)$, or \item[5 b)] \end{itemize}

 \end{itemize} \end{definition}

-\begin{remark} Assumption 4 is technical and so the exact definition is postponed until Section \ref{sect:regularization}.
+\begin{remark}[Notes on assumptions] Assumption 4 is technical, and so the exact definition is postponed until Section \ref{sect:regularization}.
 Consequently, assumption 4 is not easy to verify.
 However, it is not very restrictive: as $s$ tends to $0$, $p(\cdot, s)$ converges to a Dirac delta at $0$, so having $p(\cdot, s)$ unbounded below for arbitrarily small $s$ would be pathological behavior.
 Assumption 4 holds for common kernels, like Coulomb, and Riesz.
-It also holds for Riesz-type kernels (see \cite{garcia2022generalized,nguyen2022mean}), and any kernel $g$ such that the inverse of $u \mapsto g \ast u$ satisfies a comparison principle, see Proposition \ref{prop:sufficient}.
+It also holds for Riesz-type kernels (see \cite{garcia2022generalized,nguyen2022mean}).
+Assumption 4 also holds if $h := \widehat{\left(\frac{1}{\widehat{g}}\right)}$ satisfies that $h >0$ a.e. and $h(x) \leq C |x|^{s}$ for some $s<2$.
+More generally, assumption 4 also holds for any kernel $g$ such that the inverse of $u \mapsto g \ast u$ satisfies a comparison principle, see Proposition \ref{prop:sufficient}.
 We do not know of any interaction for which assumption 4 can be shown \emph{not} to hold.

-Assumption 5 is only needed in the proof of the lower concentration bound, Theorem \ref{teo:conc} item b).
+Assumption 5 is only needed in the proof of the lower concentration bound, Theorem \ref{teo:conclow} item a).

 Note that assumption 3 implies that any admissible kernel $g$ is positive definite, and assumption 5 implies that any admissible kernel $g$ is integrable.
 Therefore any admissible kernel is weakly admissible.